-Policy Targets Monitoring details Policy E1: Landscape designated and non-designated landscapes.
-Use of Policy E1 in refusing planning applications to be monitored and trends reported in the authority monitoring report.
-Policy E2: Historic environment assets.
+Policy Targets Monitoring details , Use of Policy E1 in refusing planning applications to be monitored and ' landscapes. trends reported in the authority monitoring report. assets.
 Use of Policy E2 in refusing planning applications to be monitored and trends reported in the authority monitoring report.

-Policy E3: Renewable energy development Monitoring of planning applications Renewable energy proposals appropriately sited. for renewable energy uses to be reported in the authority monitoring report.
-Policy E4: No planning applications Planning applications to be monitored Assessing flood risk approved contrary to the advice and reported in the authority Ū of Environment Agency on monitoring report. flooding grounds.
-Policy E5: No planning applications Planning applications to be monitored Sustainable drainage approved contrary to the advice and reported in the authority systems of Lead Local Flood Authority. monitoring report.
-Policy E6: Coastal No new homes developed in the Use of Policy E6 in refusing planning change management coastal change management applications to be monitored and areas areas. trends reported in the authority monitoring report.
-Policy E7: No development allowed that Use of Policy E7 in refusing planning Conservation of leads to adverse impact on applications to be monitored and protected sites protected sites. trends reported in the authority monitoring report.
-Policy E8: Dorset No residential, tourist Progress on delivery of mitigation heathlands accommodation or equestrian reported annually in the CIL and Section 106 monitoring report.
-Access of protected heathlands.
-Monitoring and visitor data, along with any data on habitat conditions will be for development within 5km of reported in the authority monitoring protected heathlands. report.
+Policy E3: Renewable energy Monitoring of planning applications for renewable energy uses to be reported in the authority monitoring report.
+Planning applications to be monitored and reported in the authority monitoring report. approved contrary to the advice Planning applications to be monitored and reported in the authority monitoring report. change management coastal change management areas.
+Use of Policy E6 in refusing planning applications to be monitored and trends reported in the authority monitoring report.
+Policy E7: Conservation of protected sites leads to adverse impact on protected sites.
+Use of Policy E7 in refusing planning applications to be monitored and trends reported in the authority monitoring report. heathlands accommodation or equestrian related development within 400m of protected heathlands.
+Progress on delivery of mitigation reported annually in the CIL and Section 106 monitoring report.
+Access Monitoring and visitor data, along with any data on habitat conditions will be reported in the authority monitoring report.